Dammam King Fahad International Airport

 Location of Dammam King Fahad International Airport, Saudi Arabia

-Ground Handlers servicing Dammam King Fahad International Airport
+Ground Handlers and Cargo Handlers servicing Dammam King Fahad International Airport

 Saudi Arabia’s Dammam King Fahad International Airport (KFIA), on the other side of the King Fahd Causeway connecting Saudi Arabia to Bahrain, is set to become a home away from home for Gulf Air and Bahrain Air.
 By the middle of Jun-2012, the two competing Bahraini carriers will be operating 37 weekly flights to/from the airport, located less than 100km from Bahrain International Airport, the home for both carriers and the sole commercial airport in Bahrain.